Professional development as an Instructor

 Fall 2020, 37 students

-Description – This graduate-level course is designed to help students locate themselves within the constructs of social justice and develop a comprehensive practice framework consistent with Social Work theories, values and ethics.
+Description: This graduate-level course is designed to help students locate themselves within the constructs of social justice and develop a comprehensive practice framework consistent with social work theories, values and ethics.

 Philosophy of teaching

-Presented in reappointment professional dossier, August 2022.
+Presented in my professional dossier, August 2024.

 Understanding Student Diversity, Promoting Accessibility and Inclusion

-The first step to building engagement in learning is to understand the diversity and uniqueness of students, their learning strategies, needs and barriers (Fry and Marshall, 2003).
-Higher Education can be a complex environment for people with disabilities, equity-deserving groups, people in poverty and anyone who did not grow up in a family with a higher education background (Strange and Cox, 2016).
-These populations experience a disproportionate number of barriers to learning which impact their ability to engage and succeed.
-I build student engagement and participation in learning by decreasing obstacles that students experience and increasing the accessibility of my courses.
-To promote equity and inclusion, I continually reflect on my teaching practice, as “[a]nti-oppressive teaching happens only when we are trying to address the partial nature of our own teaching” (Kumashiro, 2004).
-I also invite students to critically reflect on their own classroom experience, relationships with colleagues, the subjects being taught and their own learning experiences.
-When discussing safety in the classroom, I acknowledge the risks and challenges of engaging in a learning community and work collaboratively with students to increase safety and create a brave space (Simon and Al., 2022).
-Adopting accessible learning tools and identifying teaching strategies that can effectively stimulate students’ interests helps them sustain and self-regulate their engagement with the learning process.
+The first step to building engagement in learning is understanding a classroom’s diversity and the students’ uniqueness, learning strategies, needs and barriers (Fry et al., 2003).
+Higher education can be a complex environment for people with disabilities, equity-deserving groups, people in poverty and anyone who did not grow up in a family with a higher education background (Strange and Cox, 2016).
+These populations experience a disproportionate number of barriers to learning, which impact their ability to engage and succeed.
+I build student engagement and participation in learning by reducing the obstacles that students experience and increasing the accessibility of my courses.
+To promote equity and inclusion, I continually reflect on my teaching practice, as “anti-oppressive teaching happens only when we are trying to address the partial nature of our own teaching” (Kumashiro, 2004).
+I also invite students to reflect critically on their own classroom experience, relationships with colleagues, the subjects being taught and their own learning experiences.

 Student-Centred Pedagogies